 While blogs can assist the sales-enablement process, their main purpose is to lead users to the next step.
 Ideally, readers who like what they see will explore other pages and sign up for your email newsletter so you can start a meaningful conversation with your newest qualified leads.

 As with all content marketing, you always want to write with your buyer personas and campaign goals in mind.
 These two factors are paramount in deciding what kind of blog posts you want to create.
 You have several options, including:

 - Evergreen articles: How-tos, long-form guides, roundups, lists and top tips all fall under this category because the information remains relevant for long periods of time.
 Your audience will find these articles valuable when they answer questions or offer solutions to their pain points.

-- Thought leadership: You’d probably trust most things Neil Patel says about marketing, right?
+- Thought leadership: You’d probably trust most things Neil Patel says about digital marketing, right?
 That’s because he’s a thought leader in the marketing industry.
 You’ll want to write accurately and consistently about industry-related trends, processes and concepts to emit the same air of authority on your own blog.

 - News-based: Company news and announcements give viewers a transparent look into your brand, while discussing industry news and recent research results can also boost your relevance.

 - Guest blogs: Hand the mic over to other qualified voices, asking them to contribute to your blog with a post of their own.
 Doing so exposes your blog to their loyal audiences and leverages expertise that your internal writers may not have.

 Remember to tailor blog topics and lengths based on your audience (this goes for B2C and B2B content marketing) and content goals, sharing a healthy mix of posts to keep your viewers interested.